 Mark Luttio has been a professor at Lynn University for over 12 years.
 Moving to South Florida, from Notre Dame, IN. where he served on the faculty of Saint Mary’s College in the Department of Religious Studies, he joined the faculty at Lynn as adjunct professor in 2002.
 Since then he has become Associate Professor of Religious Studies Religion in the College of Arts & Sciences, teaching a variety of courses both in the Dialogues of Belief and Reason and the Humanities.
 Luttio is a U.S. citizen, but born and raised in Asia, and thus finds himself at home in the International ethos of Lynn.
 He is often described as an Asian soul in a Caucasian body.
-He has travelled and lectured in numerous international venues, most recently at the University of Haifa, Israel, and Rio de Janeiro, Brazil and at Sophia University, Tokyo, Japan.
+He has travelled and lectured in numerous international venues, most recently at the University of Haifa, Israel, Rio de Janeiro, Brazil and at Sophia University, Tokyo, Japan.

 - B.A., Wheaton College